uPortal-Attic/uportal-home/.github/CONTRIBUTING.md

 ## Contributor License Agreements

-As an [incubating, aspiring Apereo product][AngularJS-portal website on incubating], `AngularjS-portal` requires contributors and contributions to comply with [Apereo inbound intellectual property licensing practices][].
+As an [incubating, aspiring Apereo product][uPortal Home website on incubating], `uPortal Home` requires contributors and contributions to comply with [Apereo inbound intellectual property licensing practices][].

 The short version: